OpenTreeOfLife/python-opentree/INSTALL.md

 Installation
 ============

-## Installing the package from the PyPI repository
+## From the PyPI repository

-`python-opentree` is available from the [Python Package Index (PyPI)](https://pypi.org/) If you don't need the latest version you can simply use:
+If you don't need the development version of the `python-opentree` package you can install the version available from the [Python Package Index (PyPI)](https://pypi.org/) with:

     pip install opentree

-## Installing a local copy of the package
+## From the GitHub repository

-If you want the latest version of `python-opentree` or if you are developer who wants to install multiple times, you probably want to clone the code from its [GitHub repository](https://github.com/OpenTreeOfLife/python-opentree) locally, and install it in a virtual environment.
+If you want/need the latest version of `python-opentree` or if you are a developer who wants to install multiple times, you probably want to clone the code from its [GitHub repository](https://github.com/OpenTreeOfLife/python-opentree), and install it locally in a virtual environment.

-To do so, first clone the code to your machine:
+To do so, first clone the code from GitHub to your machine:

     git clone https://github.com/OpenTreeOfLife/python-opentree.git